saurabhshendye/File-Lookup-Server/README.md

 # FileLookupServer

-This is a simple Client Server based architecture to look up for a file (in linux based system) in a given directory.
+This is a simple Client Server based architecture to look up for a file (in linux based system) and transfer (if found)in a given directory.
 Server is equipped to cache files up to 64MB to improve perfromance.
 Caching is based on the frequency of the of the file being requested.